Last Updated on January 26, 2022 by Grow with Bovees

 4. Agfabric Plant Covers Freeze Protection—Best Individual Plant Cover

 If you’re looking to cover up tomato plants or bushes with flowers, these individual plant covers from Agfabric are a great alternative.
 They’re available in three different sizes, depending on how large the plant you want to cover is, so they suit everything from smaller plants to bushes or avocado trees.

-With spun polypropylene fabric, the cover is tough and also lets air and rain in to keep your plants healthy.
+With spun polypropylene fabric, these breathable frost blankets are tough and also let air and rain in to keep your plants healthy.
 The fabric is reportedly soft and light, so it won’t harm your flowers either.

 According to customers, the Agfabric plant cover is easy to use and put on your plant.
 This is due to the included zipper.
 However, some users state that it breaks after a while and doesn’t feel that sturdy.

 Also noted by buyers is that the cover seems to come off during windy weather since it’s not staked down anywhere.
 Some people also feel like it doesn’t work well in extremely low temperatures and might not be sufficient enough for killing frost.

 - Ideal for individual bushes and trees.

 - Tough but also lets water in.

 - Soft and light, so it doesn’t harm your plants.

 - Easy to use.